Reimagining the Work(force) our Environment Needs: Why We’re Building a New Skills Taxonomy

 We see a variety of ways this tool might be used, but at this stage we're looking to experiment with “use cases” that span both supply and demand sides of the labor market—including education/training, recruitment, hiring, delivery, workforce development, and more.
 That includes, but of course isn't limited to:

-• Identifying current or emergent capacity gaps, including in discrete skill areas, teams, or delivery contexts (e.g., forestry, technology, environmental data)
+• Identifying current or emergent capacity gaps, including in discrete skill areas, teams, or delivery contexts (e.g., forestry, technology, water data)

 • Informing new hiring, job classification, role descriptions, and/or recruitment efforts